iOS 14 is coming and with new stuff like App Library, updates to Siri and new privacy and security features, it's going to be good.

 iOS 14 release date

-Apple hasn’t shared the release date yet but have said that iOS 14 will be available to download this autumn.
+Apple have announced that iOS 14 will be available for download from 16 September 2020.

 If you’re hanging on to an older iPhone, you don’t have to worry about missing out.
 This update will be available on all iPhones from iPhone 6 onwards.